szaumoor/ZSTweaks/ZSTweaks/README.md

 Self-explanatory, plus it makes sense that these spells should be able to restore the damage done by these creatures.
 Currently there is no way to cure this other than by waiting.

+**Component 509:** Make Silence 15ft Radius party-friendly

+Self-explanatory.
+This will make it easier to manage.

 </details>